-2. The terminal / berth representative has granted permission for liquefied natural gas (LNG) bunker operations for the specific location and time.
+2. The bunkering location representative has granted permission for liquefied natural gas (LNG) bunker operations for the specific location and time.

-Competent authority may be consulted if in doubt of whom to contact at the terminal / berth.
+Competent authority may be consulted if in doubt of whom to contact at the bunkering location.

 3. Competent authorities have been notified of the start of liquefied natural gas (LNG) bunker operations as per local regulations.